isomerpages/moe-bukitviewsec/_our-curriculum/Curricular/Mathematics.md

 ###### <u>Student Achievements</u>

-Selected students took part in the Singapore and Asian Schools Mathematics Olympiad (SASMO) and Singapore Mathematical Olympiad (SMO) Competition, 2 students achieved the Silver award, 7 achieved the Bronze award and 10 were given Honourable Mention for SASMO.
-1 student achieved the Bronze award and 2 Honourable Mentions for SMO.
+Selected students took part in the Singapore and Asian Schools Mathematics Olympiad (SASMO) and Singapore Mathematical Olympiad (SMO) Competition, 2 students achieved the Silver award, 7 achieved the Bronze award and 10 were given Honourable Mention for SASMO.&nbsp; 1 student achieved the Bronze award and 2 Honourable Mentions for SMO.

 |  SMO Competition (2022) |   |
 |---|---|